Humberly González

-Humberly González (born April 14, 1992) is a Venezuelan Canadian actress, best known for her role as Kay Vess in the 2024 video game Star Wars Outlaws.
+Humberly González (born April 14, 1992) is a Venezuelan and Canadian actress, best known for her role as Kay Vess in the 2024 video game Star Wars Outlaws.

 Early life and career

 Humberly González was born on April 14, 1992, and grew up in Punto Fijo in Venezuela.
 Her family moved to Aruba when she was 12, and to Canada in 2007; she lived in Alberta, Quebec, and Ontario.
 González attended Westwood Community High School in Fort McMurray, Alberta, where she performed in productions of Joseph and the Amazing Technicolour Dreamcoat and Urinetown in lead roles.
 One of González's first acting auditions was a community theatre performance of High School Musical at Keyano Theatre in Fort McMurray, performing as Gabriella Montez.

 González graduated from the National Theatre School of Canada in 2015.
 She began her career with appearances in short films and television series in the 2010s, appearing as Ana in two episodes of Orphan Black.
 She subsequently had recurring roles in the television series Utopia Falls, Ginny & Georgia and Nurses, and had a major supporting role in the 2022 film Stay the Night.